-Elizabeth Cheney, the daughter of Benjamin and Elizabeth (Clapp) Cheney, married in December of 1911 to Carl Frederick Kaufmann; after their marriage, they lived at 32 Marlborough with her mother.
+Elizabeth Cheney, daughter of Benjamin and Elizabeth (Clapp) Cheney, married in December of 1911 to Carl Friedrich Kaufmann; after their marriage, they lived at 32 Marlborough with her mother.
 He was a composer and former opera singer, having performed with the New York Metropolitan Opera in the mid-1880s.
 A native of Basel, Switzerland, he served as the Swiss Consul in Boston in 1918.

 Carl Kaufmann died in April of 1939.
 Elizabeth Kaufmann continued to live at 32 Marlborough until her death in August of 1953.
 In her will, she specified that 32 Marlborough was to be torn down “no matter who may be living with me or sharing my home at the time of my death.”
 She left her home in Peterborough, New Hampshire, to the Monadnock Community Hospital of Peterborough.

 32 Marlborough was razed in December of 1953, and on December 15, 1954, the vacant land was sold by Elizabeth Kaufmann’s estate to the First Lutheran Church of Boston.